gaylordjohnson/exp-traq/README.md

 git config --list
 git config --global --list

-git log // To see information about the commits, including the author etc.
+git log // To see information about the commits, including the authors etc. git diff // to see diff between latest code (unstaged) and staged code git diff origin master // if I understand correctly, diffs between local staging and what's on GitHub

-git status
+// Making and committing code changes
 <make some changes in the code>
-git add *
+git status
-git commit -m "this is a commit message explaining what's in this commit"
+git add * // Adds changes you made to the "staging" thing git commit -m "this is a commit message explaining what's in this commit"
-// Alternatively use the following shortcut for git add followed by git commit: git acm "this is a commit message blah blah"
+// Alternatively use the following shortcut for git add and git commit: git acm "this is a commit message blah blah"

 // Command below will make it so that git push (see next) will only ask your GitHub credentials once